 FHO Hip Surgery

 Femoral Head Osteotomy is a surgical procedure in which the head of the femur is removed.
-The head of the femur is the ball and socket joint.
+The head of the femur is the ball of a ball and socket joint.
 This procedure is performed due to arthritis and changes associated with the hip joint or when the hip joint cannot be replaced.
 The surgery relieves the pain associated with the arthritis/injury to the joint.
-Most animal can retain between 75-90% of normal function of the leg.
+Most animals can retain between 75-90% of normal function of the leg.

 The surgery package includes the following:

 - IV Catheter and fluids during and after surgery

 - Placement of a fentanyl patch before surgery